wrist mechanics online course featured image

 Golf ball flight laws are nothing that you need to harp over or think about when you are on the golf course.

-In addition, this change from old ball flight to new ball flight laws just further proves that golfers should be focusing on the clubface angle at the ball.
+In addition, this change from old ball flight to new ball flight laws further proves that golfers should focus on the clubface angle at the ball.

 Practice controlling your clubface using the HackMotion wrist sensor to see tremendous improvement in your game.